ilgaur/hiddify-cli-dockerized/README.md

 3. `docker compose up -d` to start the proxy service.

 The compose file publishes only the proxy port using the value from `.env`.
 Optional environment variables let you tune the self-healing monitor (check interval, failure threshold, health probe URL, restart grace).

+### Proxy toggle helper

+Run `./set-proxy.sh` to launch a new interactive shell with `http_proxy`, `https_proxy`, and related variables pointing at the local Hiddify proxy.
+Run it again inside that shell to drop the settings and continue without a proxy.